IanZhang1990/Global-Illumination/README.md

 	- Open your terminal.
 	- cd to source/SimplePT
 	- Type: make
 	- In the same folder.
-You will get a binary file naned "3"
+You will get a binary file naned "a.out"
 	- Type: ./a.out 20
 		 (It means take 20 samples for each sub-pixel)
 	- Wait some minutes, until the image is 100% rendered